-Now that you have the essentials, keep them secure with an enterprise password manager.
+Now that you have the essentials, keep them secure with an enterprise password manager or a small business password manager.
 Small businesses in all industries can be a target for cybercriminals.
 In fact, out of over 400 IT and business leaders surveyed, more than half experienced a data breach in 2021—some even experienced more than one breach.
 No matter the size or scale of your business—even if it’s just you—it’s crucial to have a robust cybersecurity plan in place when you get started.

 Invest in a password manager to avoid any costly hacks or data breaches.
 As your company makes use of various digital tools, such as QuickBooks and a CRM, more and more data is stored on both company and personal devices.
 Make sure your entire team uses a password manager, which ensures the creation of strong, secure, unique passwords.
 Implementing a password manager right away also means that no one at your company will be burdened by chasing down login credentials, and you can avoid relying on non-secure methods of storing and sharing sensitive information.

 By adopting the right organizational and communication tools, you’re setting your new venture up for success from day one.

 Check out these tips for creating a culture of security to encourage employees to take an active role in your company’s cybersecurity plan.